4.71% Fixed For Life NatWest Retirement Interest-Only Mortgage Over 60 2026

 What is the maximum age for an interest-only mortgage?

-Can Over 70s get an interest-only mortgage?
+Can over-70s get an interest-only mortgage?

 What are the best Rio mortgage rates UK?